Orapa diamond mine

 Orapa is an open pit style of mine and is the largest diamond mine in the world by area.
 The mine is located on two kimberlite pipes that converge near the surface, covering 1.18 km2.
 Orapa operates seven days per week, and produces 20 e6t of ore and an additional 40 e6t of waste rock per year.
 Currently, the Orapa mine annually produces approximately 10.8 e6carat of diamonds.
 The recoverable ore grade at the mine is about 0.87 carat per tonne.
 The mine was expanded in 1999, doubling its previous capacity.
-The processing plant at Orapa processes the ore produced at Orapa as well as two of Debswana's three other mines, the Letlhakane and Damtshaa diamond mines.
+The processing plant at Orapa processes the ore produced at Orapa and Damtshaa diamond mines.

 Orapa and its sister mine Letlhakane employ over 3,100.
 Debswana also maintains a 100-bed hospital, pre-primary and primary schools for employees' children, and the Orapa game park.
 The mine maintains an ISO 14001 certificate for environmental compliance, and places some importance on water conservation and waste management.

 The preserved Cretaceous (Turonian ~94-90 million years old) lake sediments overlying the pipe are an important locality for fossil insects.